Observation of mutual extinction and transparency in light scattering: Introduction

-In the absence of absorption, the extinguished power is equal to the total scattered power, a well-known conservation law called the optical theorem~\cite{newt1979ajp}.
-The standard formulation of the classical optical theorem considers only a \textit{single} incident wave~\cite{newton1982book}.
-Naively using the single-beam optical theorem for systems with multiple incident waves, leads to a violation of energy conservation.
-Recently we presented a generalized optical theorem that pertains to the situation of scattering and extinction by \textit{multiple} incident waves~\cite{Lagendijk20epl}.
-This emerged generalized optical theorem has the exciting consequence that multiple incident waves show mutual extinction and mutual transparency.
-These phenomena do not exist in common forward scattering or self-extinction and are caused by interference between the scattered part of one beam with the coherent part of the other, which increases or decreases the total extinction.
-Furthermore, the mutual extinction and transparency effect allows us to control the total extinction by manipulating the phase difference between the two incident beams.
-Depending on their relative angle, the range of variation can be as large as 100\%.
+In the absence of absorption, the power extinguished from an incident beam is equal to the total scattered power, a well-known conservation law called the optical theorem~\cite{newt1979ajp}.
+The standard formulation of the optical theorem considers only a \textit{single} ($N = 1$) incident wave~\cite{newton1982book}.
+Naively using the single-beam optical theorem in the case of scattering with $N$ multiple incident waves, a situation typical of WFS, leads to a violation of energy conservation.
+We have recently derived a generalized optical theorem to describe the scattering and extinction by \textit{multiple} incident waves~\cite{Lagendijk20epl}.
+A crucial part in the derivation of the generalized optical theorem was the exciting discovery that multiple incident waves show cross-extinction.
+This phenomenon does not exist in common single-beam forward scattering or self-extinction, since the phenomenon is caused by interference between the scattered part of one incident beam and the coherent part of another beam.
+This cross-interference is always present, whether the samples are scattering or absorbing, and depending on the phases between the beams, can be constructive or destructive, making it relevant for an \textit{ab initio} description of WFS.

+The mutual extinction and transparency effects allow us to control the total extinction by manipulating the phase difference between the two incident beams.
+Depending on their relative angle, the extinction is varied by as much as $\pm 100\%$.

-In the present paper, we present an experimental observation of the mutual extinction and transparency of two beams crossing in a scattering media that, to the best of our knowledge, has never been observed before.
+In this paper, we present an experimental observation of the mutual extinction and transparency of two beams crossing in a scattering medium that, to the best of our knowledge, has never been observed before.
+We study the situation with $N = 2$ beams since it is the simplest form of $N$-beam interference, as is typical of wavefront shaping.
 In our experiments, we study two different kinds of samples.
-The first type of sample is a human hair, which is a biological sample with a naturally cylindrical cross-section.
+The first type of sample is a human hair, which is a biological sample with a naturally near-cylindrical cross-section~\cite{KharinSPIE2009}.
 The second type of sample is a silicon bar with a rectangular cross-section made from a crystalline-Si wafer as used in CMOS fabrication, see, \textit{e.g.}, Ref.~\cite{Prasad2019acs,Grishina2019acs}.

-We compare our experimental results with the mutual extinction theory and our analytical approximation, and we discuss when this approximation fails.
+We compare our experimental results with an analytical approximation based on the mutual extinction theory, and we discuss when this approximation fails.
 Finally, we discuss several applications of the mutual extinction and transparency effects.